sorbet/sorbet/website/docs/static.md

 ```

 The call to `T.unsafe` marks `a` as `T.untyped`, which causes Sorbet to silence
-the error about the method `foo` being missing.
+the error about the method `foo` as missing.
 Note: sometimes what looks like
 a local variable is actually a method call on `self` in Ruby:

 ```ruby